 The Supply Meter must be classified as either Class 2 or 3 for the entire calendar month to be considered for a Performance Month within the Performance Period.
-Where a Supply Meter has been reclassified outside of Class 2 or 3 for any part of the month, or been subject to a Change of Shipper after the first calendar day of the month, it will not be considered either to contribute to performance within the month, nor be considered as part of the Shipper Portfolio for determining the 'Performance Contributing Portfolio'.
+Where a Supply Meter has been reclassified outside of Class 2 or 3 for any part of the month, or been subject to a Change of Shipper or Supplier after the first calendar day of the month, it will not be considered either to contribute to performance within the month, nor be considered as part of the Portfolio for the Shipper and Supplier combination in determining the 'Performance Contributing Portfolio'.